 Sponsor: United States Hispanic Leadership Institute (USHLI)

 Eligibility Requirements: "Applicant must be enrolled or accepted for enrollment as a full-time student, in a four-year or two-year institution in the U.S. or U.S. territories, and demonstrate a verifiable need for financial support.
-At least one parent must be of Hispanic ancestry.
-Recipients must also be available to attend the 29th Annual National USHLI Conference in Chicago, IL in February 2011."

 "Applicant must submit a 250-500 word (one page minimum) self-description including: his/her family history (parents, siblings), life and/or work experiences that have influenced the applicant, and pertinent extracurricular and community involvement activities."